 It is especially quick and easy to make this dish at home if you have a handy dandy apple slicer that will cut out the core and cut the rest into pieces.
 You can find these inexpensive tools at most grocery stores (or Target), and they will easily cut your prep time in half.
 Not to mention they come in handy for just slicing apples for a snack (or even pears too!).

-- 3 pounds cooking apples (any variety is good), cut into ½ inch or 1 inch slices…no need to peel them unless you have an extra hour you want to kill
+- 3 pounds apples cut into ½ inch or 1 inch slices (no need to peel them unless you have an extra hour you want to kill, any variety is good)

 - ½ cup apple juice or cider